Nau Mai, Haere Mai!

 Our library day is Monday.
 All library books need to be returned to the library once read so that your child can get new books out.

-Reading every night is expected of Kaitaki students for at least 15 minutes.
+Reading every night is expected of Kaitaki students for at least 15 -20 minutes.
+We also encourage Basic Fact practise for our students.

 See the websites below for extended home learning activities